top of page

 Can a mobile notary come directly to a resident’s unit?

-Can family members be present during notarization?
+Can family members be present?

 Yes, as long as the signer is willing and aware.